 What is a ground source heat pump and does it save money?

-Last updated: 29/02/2024
+Last updated: 31/07/2024

 A ground source heat pump is a low-carbon alternative to heating that harnesses natural heat.
-As the name implies, this heat is taken from the ground, meaning that it’s a renewable source.
+As the name implies, this heat is taken from the ground, meaning that it’s a renewable heating source.

-Taking heat from the ground is much more sustainable than burning fossil fuels.
+Extracting heat from the ground is much more sustainable than burning fossil fuels.
 However, a ground source heat pump is a big investment.
 You’ll need upfront costs to cover the hefty installation process, but the long-term benefits are efficient heating and savings over time.

 As you might imagine, there are lots of other things to consider.
 We’ve got the lowdown on the pros and cons, a breakdown of costs, grants and schemes available, and saving opportunities associated with ground source heat pumps.
 We’ll also go into detail about whether or not they’re best for you.